Culturally humble integrative primary care.

 -

-Ability to monitor, assess and record client progress towards a care plan, and to make adjustments as needed.
+Ability to monitor, assess and record client progress against a care plan, and to make adjustments to plans and services.

 -